 dd if=/dev/zero of=2G.test bs=1 count=0 seek=2G

-By the fallocate function, fallocate is a command-line feature that allows you to assign actual disc space to data.
+The fallocate function is a command-line feature that allows you to assign actual disc space to data.
 The command below will generate a new file called 2G.test with a 2GB size:

 fallocate -l 2G 2G.test

-Using different commands and redirection, we have learned how to generate a new file in Linux using the command line functions.
-We hope that our described information can help you create a text file in Linux without having any trouble. if you have any other suggestions for creating a new file, you can comment via the below comment section.
+Using different commands and redirection, we have learned how to create a file in Linux/Linux create file command using the command line functions.
+We hope that our described information can help you create a new file in Linux without having any trouble. if you have any other suggestions for creating a new file, you can comment via the below comment section.